Profile

 My Typical Day:

 After a couple of coffees and breakfast in the morning I sit down at my computer to work.
-I read scientific papers, write code, look at data and make graphs – I really liking making maps to look at data in visual ways.
+I read scientific papers, write code, look at data and make graphs – I really liking making maps to visualise data.
 I have meetings with my supervisor and other team members where they suggest cool new ideas to try if I’m stuck on something!
 I always talk to other scientists at work to find out what exciting things they are working on.

 -